SAP-archive/cloud-sdk-cli/.github/pull_request_template.md

 - [ ] I have added necessary documentation

 ## Breaking Changes

+In general avoid breaking changes, but if you think it is necessary give your reasoning in the _Further Comments_ section.

 - [ ] I have not introduced breaking changes